ParkerLab/FAP_paper/figure 4/README.md

 snRNA based analyses:

-3_clustering.R - R code to generate Figure 4C-D and Supp Fig 4A-C.
+3_clustering.R - R code to generate Figure 4C-D and Supp Fig 4A-C. (This also has code for Fig 5A and Fig S5A-C as those are based on the clustering analyses.)

 4_correlation.R - R code to generate Figure SB.